 This is where we tell your stories, cover topical issues and promote meaningful initiatives

-Not even COVID-19 and flooding could stop CDU student Madaleine Ellsmore’s placement in Alice Springs ICU from further igniting her passion for nursing.
-She familiarised with new interventions, participated in difficult family discussions, and learnt from skilled mentors, plunging into usually dry waterholes in her free time.
+CDU student Madaleine Ellsmore’s placement in Alice Springs ICU allowed her to familiarise with new interventions, participate in difficult family discussions, learn from skilled mentors — and even to plunge into usually dry waterholes in her free time.

 I have been living in the Top End of the NT for several years now and love all that I have learnt about the culture and lifestyle up here.
 However, I was yet to have explored Central NT.
 So, when an opportunity arose for a nursing placement in the ICU ward of Alice Springs Hospital (ASH), I was very quick to grab it.